 If both of you grow closer together and healthier as a result of a hardship, it’s a definite sign that you are more than compatible, you’re able to handle whatever life throws at you.

 And speaking of communication, how effectively do you voice your concerns to your partner?
 How does he/she react?
-Do you feel safe and comfortable to express anything and everything, even in the “heat of the moment,” when you can say things you later regret?
+Do you feel safe and comfortable expressing anything and everything, even in the “heat of the moment,” when you can say things you later regret?